Earl is proud and Earl is great, but Earl is also delusional if he thinks holding out is winning strategy

 Easy.
 Because contracts should never be about what a player has done but rather what his employers think he can do.

-Thomas is a 29 year old playing a position centered around speed.
-A four-year extension would be a third contract that would expire when he was 33.
+Thomas is a 29-year-old playing a position centered around speed.
+A four-year extension would be a third contract that would expire when he is 33.

 Do you know what happened when Michael Bennett signed his third contract?
 The Seahawks traded him to the Eagles before it even kicked in.
 How about Marshawn Lynch’s third deal?
 He played one injury-riddled season on it, opted not to board the bus to Minnesota, then retired.